 Future Directions

 I intend to continue studying the results of EFT Couples therapy as I do with all the techniques I use.
 As time passes, I hope to assess the sustained impact of emotionally focused therapy on couples’ relationships.
 I also plan to integrate technology, such as certain apps, to make EFT therapy more accessible and to enhance therapy outcomes.
-Emotionally focused therapy has been proven effective and is still evolving, which is a great combination.
+Emotionally focused therapy has been proven effective and is still evolving, which is a great combination and a core part of my relationship therapy approach.

 If you and your partner think EFT Therapy might be a good choice, or if you’d like more information to make a decision, please contact me anytime or schedule a consultation.